 The original issuance of the class B interests was considered to be a grant of non-employee stock-based compensation.
 As vesting of the awards was dependent on counterparty performance conditions (the acquisition and retrofit of a biorefinery plant), no compensation expense had been recorded prior to September 22, 2010 because the lowest aggregate fair value of the awards was zero.
 Upon the purchase of the class B interests on September 22, 2010, the Company recorded stock-based compensation of \$0.8 million, which reflected the amount paid during 2010 for the class B interests that were not dependent on counterparty performance.
-The Company paid \$0.1 million during each of the three months ended March 31, 2012 and 2011.
+The Company paid \$0.1 million during each of the six months ended June 30, 2012 and 2011.
 The final payment of \$0.1 million made in January 2012 was dependent on the continued employment of the two co-managing directors of Gevo Development.
-The employment of the co-managing directors was terminated effective March 23, 2012 (refer to the Amended and Restated Warrant Agreement below).
+The employment of the co-managing directors was terminated effective March 23, 2012 (for more information, see the description of the Amended and Restated Warrant Agreement below).